-The dissertation chair closely reviews the ethics application and requests any necessary changes from the student.
-Once it is acceptable, the chair forwards the form to the program's Research Coordinator for review, who may also request changes.
-When the Research Coordinator is satisfied with the ethics application, he or she sends it to Institutional Review Board (IRB) of Pacifica Graduate Institute for its review.
+The dissertation chair closely reviews the research design and ethics application.
+Once the ethics application is acceptable, the chair forwards the form to the Institutional Review Board (IRB) of Pacifica Graduate Institute.
 Students are not permitted to begin their proposed research until the ethics application has been submitted to the Dissertation Office with the approval of both the Chair and the IRB.
 Any research completed before the ethics form has been approved cannot be included in the student's study.